Kulwinder Dhillon: Career

-Kulwinder Dhillon started his career with his debut album Kacheriyan Ch Mele Lagde that had the hit song "Boliyan", which got a lot of airplay on the radio.
-In 2002, he released his album, Glassi Khadke; it was a hit and the popular song on this album was Mashooq.
+Kulwinder Dhillon started his career with his debut album Kacheriyan Ch Mele Lagde which contained the hit song "Boliyan".
+In 2002, he released his album, Glassi Khadke, which included the popular song Mashooq.
 Dhillon made his career with his third album, College, in 2003.
 The most popular song on the album was "Kalli Kite Mil".
 Though this was not a fast-paced tune, the album was redone later for an international release and the song was converted to a hardcore Bhangra, fast-paced song.

 "Kalli Kite Mil Kujh Kahengi Ta Nahi" made Dhillon widely popular.
 He later released Velli in 2005.
 The album was enjoyed internationally and nothing had to be changed to appeal to the international crowd.
-The album Velli is also believed to be his most successful album, which is believed to have sold over four hundred thousand copies worldwide.
+The album Velli is believed to have sold over four hundred thousand copies worldwide.
 Most of the lyrics he sang for the albums were by Balvir Boparai, who is famous for his album Hostel.
 He also released another album, Jatt Driver Fauji, which contained some of his new and some popular tracks.